UNDERSTAND MEDICAL BILLS AND GET THEM PAID AFTER BEING ACCIDENT INJURY

-If you have been injured in an accident, you will be understandably concerned about getting your medical bills paid.
+If you have been injured in an accident, you are probably concerned about getting the medical bills paid.
 Even if you have good medical insurance or health insurance, you will be surprised at how complicated the insurance issues can be.
-Your health insurance will not want to pay the medical bills if someone else caused the accident, or your health insurance will want their money back through “subrogation.”
+Your health insurance may resist paying the medical bills if someone else caused the accident.
+In addition, the health insurance company will want their money back through “subrogation.”

-The billing department at a hospital or clinic frequently doesn’t know how to bill the insurers correctly and just sits on the bills, or they bill the wrong insurance company.
+The billing department at a hospital or clinic frequently doesn’t know how to bill the insurers correctly.
+Sometimes they just sit on the bills, or they bill the wrong insurance company or send incomplete information.
 If the medical bills after an accident are not sent promptly, the insurance company may refuse to pay.
 There are even legal time limits for the medical providers that they often miss.